 - Active surveillance

 Specialized Centers for Prostate Cancer Care

-Genitourinary Cancer Research and Treatment Center at Baylor Charles A. Sammons Cancer Center at Dallas treats more genitourinary (GU) cancer patients than any other cancer program in the region and excels in the management of complex and advanced high-risk cases.
+Genitourinary Cancer Research and Treatment Center at Baylor Scott & White Charles A. Sammons Cancer Center – Dallas treats more genitourinary (GU) cancer patients than any other cancer program in the region and excels in the management of complex and advanced high-risk cases.

-Scott & White Vasicek Cancer Treatment Center, located in Temple, Texas, offers an integrated care team for GU cancer.
+Baylor Scott & White Vasicek Cancer Treatment Center – Temple, located in Temple, Texas, offers an integrated care team for GU cancer.
 The GU cancer team uses treatments including robotic, laparoscopic and macroscopic surgery and radiation therapy.